startinmerc/portfolio/README.md

 ## Portfolio
 - [ ] Refactor js navigation
-- [ ] Redesign for responsive project numbers
+- [ ] Redesign for dynamic project numbers
 - [ ] Better writeup on projects - use READMEs!

 ## Hero
 - [ ] Change to GSAP
 - [ ] Can sides share code?
 Using viewbox to clip?
-- [ ] Align hr and svg line
+- [x] Align hr and svg line

 ## Navbar
 - [x] Put links in div & use space-between